PradeepK9/PradeepK9/README.md

 - 👋 Hi, I’m Pradeep Jaiswal
-- 👀 A Experienced Web developer having expertise in React and nodejs.
+- 👀 An Experienced Software Engineer having expertise in React and nodejs.
 - 🌱 Talks about JavaSript, NodeJS, React JS, Java, Python, HTML, CSS and always ready to learn new technologies.
-- 📫 How to reach me https://www.linkedin.com/in/pradeepjaiswal234/
+- 📫 How to reach me https://www.linkedin.com/in/pradeepjaiswal234

 <!---